Tri-coupler geometries for achromatic nulling interferometry in the near-infrared: Introduction

+Starlight suppression has two main pathways: coronagraphy and nulling interferometry.
+Coronagraphy requires blocking the on-axis signal~\cite{Lyot1939} to observe fainter off-axis sources.
+Obtaining a small inner working angle is challenging, which limits observations of close companion exoplanets~\cite{Guyon2006}.

-Beam combination in the pupil plane creates bright and dark fringes corresponding to phase differences across the sky.
-A 180° phase shift between telescopes suppresses on-axis starlight while maintaining off-axis sources, such as exoplanets, in bright fringes~\cite{Bracewell1978}.
+In contrast, nulling interferometry employs destructive interference between two beams from segmented or multiple telescopes.
+Beam combination creates bright and dark fringes corresponding to phase differences across the sky.
+A 180° phase shift between telescopes suppresses on-axis starlight while maintaining off-axis sources, such as exoplanets~\cite{Bracewell1978}.

 Nulling applications include exoplanet detection and characterization.
 The required starlight suppression depends on the exoplanet investigated.
-For example, the planet-star flux ratios range for a close-orbit hot Jupiter or young, self-luminous, gas giants still in the process of forming is $\sim10^{-4}$~\cite{Marois2006}, whereas a cool Earth-like potentially habitable exoplanet is $10^{-10}$ at the 1.55\,\si{\um} wavelength.
+For example, the planet-star flux ratio for a close-orbit hot Jupiter or young, self-luminous, gas giant still in the process of forming is $\sim10^{-4}$~\cite{Marois2006}, whereas a cool Earth-like potentially habitable exoplanet is $10^{-10}$ at a wavelength of 1.55\,\si{\um}.
 High contrast instrumentation is also needed for direct detection of close-orbit low mass stars and brown dwarfs ($10^{-2}$)~\cite{Echeverri2024}.
-Nulling in a Photonic integrated circuit (PIC) exploits the wave nature of light to achieve precise interference; photonic beam combiners are natural candidates for nulling interferometry~\cite{Errmann2015} and after a photonic lantern~\cite{Xin2022}.
+For astronomical nulling instrumentation, Photonic Integrated Circuits~(PICs) offer a unique opportunity.
+They use photonic beam combiners on a miniaturized, monolithic chip to null starlight and reveal objects around the star.